 And what about speed on the water?
 Except for officially post speed zones, there is no speed limit on the water.
 But before you push the throttle to the bar, note that the Small Vessel Regulations include a Prohibition Against Careless Operation.
 Meanwhile, the Criminal Code of Canada states that dangerous operating practices are illegal.

-Your guess is as good as mine what the difference between these is.
-But one thing for sure: enforcement officers have the authority on the water to lay these charges and to inspect your PWC at any time.
+Your guess is as good as mine what the difference between these is two charges.
+But one thing for sure: enforcement officers have the authority on the water to lay them and to inspect your PWC at any time.
 So you must stop when a marine patrol signals you to do so.

 That being said, if you’re doing any day rides or overnighters, I’d recommend carrying some additional gear, including a buoyant towrope.
 Also note that you need navigation lights just like all other boats for operating between sunset and sunrise.
-But riding a PWC at night is not recommended.
+But riding a personal watercraft at night is not recommended.

 Other Things It’s Good To Know

 As an experienced Sea Doo rider, I’d also suggest that every PWC operator learn the navigation basics to avoid getting lost.
-Also, discover how you can avoid the five most common watercraft repairs and how to dock like a pro.
+Also, discover how you can avoid the five most common watercraft repairs and how to dock like a pro or go through a lock properly.
 After all, we’re on the water to have fun, not deal with hassles or cause others trouble, right?